Short-time universal scaling in an isolated quantum system after a quench: Introduction

-While most of the properties of an isolated system after a quench depend on its microscopic features, some acquire a certain degree of universality if the post-quench Hamiltonian is close to a critical point.
-Examples include the density of defects \cite{Polkovnikovrev}, dynamics of correlation functions~\cite{Huse12,Mitra13a}, statistics of the work \cite{Gambassi11,GambassiSilva12,Sotiriadis13}, rephasing dynamics \cite{Torre12b}, and dynamical phase transitions \cite{Sciolla2010,Gambassi2011,Sciolla11,Sciolla2013,Sondhi2013,Smacchia,Werner09,Schiro2010}.
-Despite this progress, an important open issue is the possible emergence of a \emph{universal} collective behavior at \emph{macroscopic short-times} controlled by the memory of the initial state, i.e., a kind of quantum aging.
-This is known to occur in the presence of a thermal bath both for classical \cite{Janssen89,Gambassi05,Bonart12,Marcuzzi12} and, more recently, quantum \cite{Gagel14,Buchhold14} statistical systems after a temperature quench which breaks the time-translational invariance (TTI) characteristic of equilibrium dynamics.
-The ``temporal boundary'' introduced by the quench allows the emergence of such a short-time universal scaling, similarly to the case of spatial boundaries in equilibrium systems \cite{Diehl86,Diehl97,Pleimling04}.
-Here we investigate the extent to which this dynamical feature carries over to quantum systems on their way to (a possible) thermalization in the absence of a thermal bath.
+While most of the properties of an isolated {many-body} system after a quench depend on its microscopic features, some acquire a certain degree of universality if the post-quench Hamiltonian is close to a critical point.
+Examples include the density of defects \cite{Polkovnikovrev}, dynamics of correlation functions~\cite{Huse12,Mitra13a}, statistics of the work \cite{Gambassi11,GambassiSilva12,Sotiriadis13}, rephasing dynamics \cite{Torre12b}, dynamical phase transitions \cite{Sciolla2010,Gambassi2011,Sciolla11,Sciolla2013,Sondhi2013,Smacchia,Werner09,Schiro2010}, or the dynamics of solitons \cite{Franchini2014}.
+Despite this progress, an important open issue is the possible emergence of a \emph{universal} collective behavior at \emph{macroscopic short-times} controlled by the memory of the initial state, i.e., a kind of \emph{quantum aging}.
+This is known to occur for quenches in classical systems in the presence of a thermal bath \cite{Janssen89,Gambassi05,Bonart12,Marcuzzi12} and, more recently, for quantum impurities \cite{Hackl2009, Pletyukhov2010} or open quantum systems \cite{Gagel14,Buchhold14}.
+A quench introduces a ``temporal boundary'' by breaking the time-translational invariance (TTI) that characterizes equilibrium dynamics, causing the emergence of short-time universal scaling, analogous to universal short-distance scaling in the presence of spatial boundaries in equilibrium~\cite{Diehl86,Diehl97,Pleimling04}. {To our knowledge, non-equilibrium dynamical scaling and aging have never been investigated in the absence of a thermal bath.
+In this work, we fill this gap by showing the emergence of these features after a quench of an \emph{isolated} quantum many-body system.}

-At the lowest order in a dimensional expansion, we construct the RG equations for an \emph{isolated} quantum system after a quench and we discuss the resulting RG flow, comparing it with the equilibrium one at a certain effective temperature $T_{\rm eff}$.
-Similarly to the case of dissipative systems alluded to above, we show the appearance of universal algebraic laws associated with a non-thermal fixed point approached shortly after a deep quench, which determines the temporal scaling of the relevant correlation functions, and which is later on destabilized by the dynamics.
+At the lowest order in a dimensional expansion, we construct the RG equations for a wide class of isolated quantum systems after a quench, discussing the resulting flow and comparing it with the equilibrium one at a certain effective temperature $T_{\rm eff}$. {Remarkably, these RG equations are characterised by a stable non-Gaussian fixed point which is associated with the occurrence of a \emph{dynamical phase transition} (DPT)}.
+Similarly to the case of classical and quantum systems in contact with thermal baths mentioned above, we show the appearance of universal algebraic laws associated with such non-thermal fixed point, which determines the temporal scaling of the relevant quantities, and which is later on destabilized by the thermalizing dynamics.